 Alongside these two visible aspects of Object Positions, Cisneros also carves out a more informal space of gathering, which she calls Intimate Conversations.
 On a monthly basis she invites artists, academics, administrators, and students to come together over a meal to discuss how ‘institution’ affects their practice both on a professional and personal level.
 This space acts as both a site of support and networking.

 Cisneros curatorial fellowship has been made possible by a grant from the Arts Council of England Changemakers grant which is part of the Creative Case for Diversity.
 As part of the Changemakers grant Cisneros will work with The Showroom to explore institutional practices and behaviours to develop a Policy of Care.
 The Policy of Care considers how intersectional thinking and practices can potentially create more equitable sites of practice.

-Holding Space is a central programme of the Object Positions project.
-Holding Space is a year-long programme of support and commissions for 8 UK based artists.
+Holding Space was a central programme of the Object Positions project.
+It was a year-long programme of support and commissions for 8 UK based artists.
 These artists were selected through an open call process in early 2017.

-The artists on the programme are Onyeka Igwe, Jade Montserrat, Ima-Abasi Okon, Raju Rage, Adam Saad, Jamila Johnson-Small, Daniela Valz Gen, and Alberta Whittle.
+The artists on the programme were Onyeka Igwe, Jade Montserrat, Ima-Abasi Okon, Raju Rage, Adam Saad, Jamila Johnson-Small, Daniela Valz Gen, and Alberta Whittle.

 Artists were supported through mentoring, artistic / academic workshops and monthly meet-up sessions for discussion and sharing.
 A key component of Holding Space is a collectively researched and curated exhibition to be determined for Spring 2018.